JohnTerragnoli/ECE383_Lab02/README.md

 The overall shell for the lab.

 [lab2_pack.vhdl](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_Lab02/master/Code/Given%20Code/lab2_pack.vhdl)
 Contains component declarations so only the instantiation has to be declared in the lab2 file, or any other file which feeds off of it.

+To tackle the rest of the lab, the schematic was split up into different areas, as shown below.
+The logic for these areas was then written in separate blocks in the datapath file, which I was to make.